Curt Menefee

-Curt Menefee (born July 22, 1965) is an American sportscaster who is currently the play-by-play commentator for Seattle Seahawks preseason football, the USFL on Fox and is the host of the Fox Network's NFL pregame show Fox NFL Sunday.
+Curt Menefee (born July 22, 1965) is an American broadcaster who hosts the Fox Network's NFL pregame show Fox NFL Sunday.
+He is also the co-anchor of Good Day New York on Fox's New York City flagship station, WNYW.

 Early life and education

 Menefee was born and raised in Atlanta, Georgia.

 Menefee earned a Bachelor of Arts degree from Coe College in Cedar Rapids, Iowa.
 At Coe, he was a member of the Sigma Nu fraternity and inducted into the Sigma Nu Hall of Fame in 2016.
-He gave the commencement speech at Coe College in 2010 and was awarded an honorary doctorate in Journalism.
-In 2021, Menefee was attending Northwestern University enrolled in the university's Master's in Public Policy & Administration program with plans to relocate to Chicago full-time.
+He gave the commencement speech at Coe College in 2010 and was awarded an honorary doctorate in journalism.
+In 2021, Menefee was attending Northwestern University enrolled in the university's master's in Public Policy & Administration program with plans to relocate to Chicago full-time.